ste-script/list-sync/README.md

 OK
 ```
+*Kafka consumption performance under network latency with increasing consumer counts.
+Processing 1M pre-produced row changes took 48.48s with 30 consumers, 64.46s with 50, and 78.60s with 80 consumers—where CPU saturation occurred on the host machine.
+All tests completed successfully.*

 Tests results with 100 consumers.
 Results may not be reliable as my laptop was at its limit with RAM and 100% CPU usage, so performance might be better in real scenarios
 ![htop](./images/htop.png)